ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 An ESP-IDF project can be seen as an amalgamation of a number of components.
 For example, for a webserver that shows the current humidity, there could be:

-- The ESP-IDF base libraries (libc, ROM bindings, etc)
+- The ESP32 base libraries (libc, ROM bindings, etc)
 - The WiFi drivers
 - A TCP/IP stack
 - The FreeRTOS operating system